aimeos/aimeos-symfony/README.md

 [supported database servers](https://aimeos.org/docs/Developers/Library/Database_support)
 and their specific configuration.

-Then add these lines to your composer.json of your Symfony2 project:
+Then add these lines to your composer.json of your Symfony project:

 ```
     "prefer-stable": true,
     "minimum-stability": "dev",
     "require": {
-        "aimeos/aimeos-symfony": "~2017.04",
+        "aimeos/aimeos-symfony": "~2017.07",
         ...
     },
     "scripts": {